vessl-ai/examples/vllm-run/README.md

 Terminated '#369367189168'.
 ```

-You can also terminate the Run by clicking Actions -> Terminate in the top right corner of the Web dashboard.
+You can also terminate the Run by clicking ellipsis(`...`) -> Terminate in the top right corner of the Web dashboard.

 ![](asset/run-terminate.png)